USEPA/e-manifest/docs/src/Services/Manifest/validation.md

        }
        ```

-   - 5.4.6.
-If RejectionInfo.alternateDesignatedFacilityType == "Tsdf" the following applies
+   - If `RejectionInfo.alternateDesignatedFacilityType == "Tsdf"` the following applies

-     - 5.4.6.1.
-If RejectionInfo.alternateDesignatedFacility.epaSiteId is not provided then the service generates the
+     - If `RejectionInfo.alternateDesignatedFacility.epaSiteId` is not provided then the service generates
+       the
        following error:

        ```json